 “If you’ve bought high quality roses in the Philippines, chances are you’ve come across the Philippine Cut Flower Corporation!
 The Philippine Cut Flower Corporation (PCFC) was the one that literally invented the cut flower industry in the country when it started the first full-scale rose production in 1983″ (islandrose.net).
 Since then, it maintained its pioneer status in the business.

-Our teambuilding’s side trip to the Philippine Cut Flower Corporation last May 21 of the current year was very timely considering that the entire month of May celebrates Flores de Mayo (Flowers of May) althoughit is not literally a flower festival like the famous Panagbenga Festival in Baguio City.
-Flores de Mayo is actually a festival for Virgin Mary wherein a pageant called Santacruzan takes place on the last day to honor Reyna Elena and Constantine on their efforts in finding the True Cross in Jerusalem.
-Flowers, especially roses, make an integral part of the celebration because it’s what we offer to Jesus’ Mother for her purity and exemplary kindness.
+Our teambuilding’s side trip to the Philippine Cut Flower Corporation last May 21 of the current year was very timely considering that the entire month of May celebrates Flores de Mayo (Flowers of May) although it is not literally a flower festival like the famous Panagbenga Festival in Baguio City.
+It is actually a festival for Virgin Mary where a pageant called Santacruzan takes place on the last day to honor Reyna Elena and Constantine on their efforts in finding the True Cross in Jerusalem.
+Flowers, especially roses, make an integral part of the celebration because it’s what Catholics offer to Jesus’ Mother for her purity and exemplary kindness.

-The cool clime on this part of the island is pretty evident on the healthy “looks”, particularly the vibrant colors of these roses.
-No wonder PCFC made their plantation in Tagaytay City as their center of operations.
+The cool clime on this part of the island is pretty evident on the flowers’ healthy looks, particularly their vibrant colors.
+No wonder PCFC erected its center of operations in Tagaytay City.

-For more information about the Philippine Cut Flower Corporation and just in case you want high quality roses to be delivered right to her doorstep (or to his doorstep-LOL!), visit this website: www.islandrose.net.
+For more information about the Philippine Cut Flower Corporation and in case you want high quality roses to be delivered right to her doorstep (or to his doorstep), visit this website: www.islandrose.net.

 PS: Nikon D50 & GE X5

 - Ways to Preserve Flowers So They Last Longer (sarasotaenchanted84199.wordpress.com)